Denmark–United Kingdom relations: Gunboat War

-The long decades of peace came to an abrupt end during the Napoleonic Wars.
-Britain felt threatened by the Armed Neutrality Treaty of 1794, which originally involved Denmark and Sweden, and later Prussia and Russia.
-The British fleet attacked Copenhagen in 1801 (Battle of Copenhagen (1801)), destroying much of Denmark's navy.
+Peace between Denmark and Great Britain was interrupted during the Napoleonic Wars.
+Denmark's participation in the anti-British Second League of Armed Neutrality worsened Anglo-Danish relations, and in 1801 a British fleet under Admiral Hyde Parker was sent to Copenhagen where it defeated the Danish navy; Denmark left the league after learning Paul I of Russia had died.
 Denmark nonetheless managed to remain uninvolved in the Napoleonic Wars until 1807.
-The British fleet bombarded Copenhagen again that year, causing considerable destruction to the city.
-They then captured the entire Danish fleet so that it couldn't be used by France to invade Britain (as the French had lost their own fleet at Trafalgar in 1805), leading to the Gunboat War (1807–1814).
-The confiscation of the Danish navy was widely criticised in Britain.
+The British, who feared Denmark would ally with France, sent a fleet to Copenhagen; after the Danes refused to negotiate, the fleet bombarded Copenhagen and captured the entire Danish fleet so that it couldn't be used by France to invade Britain (as the French had lost their own fleet at Trafalgar in 1805), leading to the Gunboat War.
+The British navy began a blockade of the Danish and Norwegian coasts.

-In 1809 Danish forces fighting on the French side participated in defeating the anti-Bonapartist German rebellion led by Ferdinand von Schill, at the Battle of Stralsund.
+In 1809, Danish forces fighting on the French side participated in defeating the anti-Bonapartist German rebellion led by Ferdinand von Schill, at the Battle of Stralsund.
 By 1813, Denmark could no longer bear the war costs, and the state was bankrupt.
 When in the same year the Sixth Coalition isolated Denmark by clearing Northern Germany of French forces, Frederick VI had to make peace.
 Accordingly, the unfavourable Treaty of Kiel was concluded in January 1814 with Sweden and Great Britain, and another peace was signed with Russia in February.

 The Treaty of Kiel transferred Heligoland to Great Britain and Norway from the Danish to the Swedish crown, Denmark was to be satisfied with Swedish Pomerania.
 But the Norwegians revolted, declared their independence, and elected crown-prince Christian Frederick (the future Christian VIII) as their king.
 However, the Norwegian independence movement failed to attract any support from the European powers.
 After a brief war with Sweden, Christian had to abdicate in order to preserve Norwegian autonomy, established in a personal union with Sweden.
 In favour of the Kingdom of Prussia, Denmark renounced her claims to Swedish Pomerania at the Congress of Vienna (1815), and instead was satisfied with the Duchy of Lauenburg and a Prussian payment of 3.5 million talers, also, Prussia took over a Danish 600,000 talers debt to Sweden.

-Relations between the two countries were normalised as the nineteenth century progressed and they have remained cordial.